ase16/geoffrey/README.md

 help of the CGE.

 ## Installation & Set Up
-Clone/fetch/pull the current version of the repository and run `npm install`.
+* Clone/fetch/pull the current version of the repository and run `npm install`.
-Also grab the `.env.stormpath` file from our shared google docs folder and drop it into the project's root folder.
+* Grab the `.env.stormpath` file from our shared google docs folder and drop it into the project's root folder.
+* Grab the `.env.cge` file from our shared google docs folder and drop it into the project's root folder.
+* Grab the `ASE16-************.json` file from our shared google docs folder and drop it into config folder.
+* Check if your `development.json` is properly set up (compare it to the one in our google docs folder).
+* Make sure you have mongo running on your machinge, e.g. with a statment like `mongod --dbpath="path/to/data/directory"`
-That's it, run `node app` in your project run and enjoy.
+* That's it, run `node app` in your project run and enjoy.

 ## Distinction between admins and companies
 The first screen is the login screen, where you also have the possibility to register and use some